awslabs/aws-crypto-tools-test-vector-framework/features/0001-meta-manifest.md

 information for a client to use it with no additional information, but the meta-manifest provides a single reference point for all manifests within a given test set.

-## Drawbacks

-What problems were introduced by this feature, or what gaps in the original problems does it leave open?

 ## Guide-level Explanation

 The meta-manifest is a JSON document that identifies the location and type of one or more test